MIDA offers the following assistance to investors:

-- If the company’s production is based on customer demand/order the first sales invoice should be submitted for the determination of production date.
+- If the company’s production is based on customer demand/order, the first sales invoice should be submitted for the determination of production date.

-The approval of Pioneer Status will be withdrawn and MIDA will send a 30 days notice for company to give a reason.
-If company fails to provide answers within 30 days, MIDA will proceed with the withdrawal of the incentive.
+The approval of Pioneer Status will be withdrawn and MIDA will send a 30 days notice for the company to give a reason.
+If the company fails to provide answers within 30 days, MIDA will proceed with the withdrawal of the incentive.

 ii.
 INVESTMENT TAX ALLOWANCE (ITA)

 There are two stages in which the company is required to submit the application: